Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-4. As a first time user, I want to know where the office is located.
+4. As a first time user, I want to know how to access and play the game.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|